RPGillespie6/fastcov/README.md

 # fastcov
 A massively parallel gcov wrapper for generating intermediate coverage formats *fast*

-The goal of fastcov is to generate code coverage intermediate formats *as fast as possible* (ideally < 1 second), even for large projects with hundreds of gcda objects.
+The goal of fastcov is to generate code coverage intermediate formats *as fast as possible*, even for large projects with hundreds of gcda objects.
 The intermediate formats may then be consumed by a report generator such as lcov's genhtml, or a dedicated front end such as coveralls. fastcov was originally designed to be a drop-in replacement for lcov (application coverage only, not kernel coverage).

-Currently the only intermediate formats supported are gcov json format and lcov info format.
+Currently the only intermediate formats supported are gcov json format, fastcov json format, and lcov info format.
 Adding support for other formats should require just a few lines of python to transform gcov json format to the desired shape.

-In order to achieve the massive speed gains, a few constraints apply:
+In order to achieve the speed gains, a few constraints apply:

 1. GCC version >= 9.0.0